-The State Government's Road Management Act provides for each road authority throughout the State to prepare a Road Management Plan.
+The Victorian Government's Road Management Act provides for each road authority throughout the state to prepare a Road Management Plan.

 The plan must identify responsibilities, maintenance standards and inspection regimes required to manage civil liability and must demonstrate that the City of Melbourne as the road authority is responsibly managing all of the road assets within its control.

-The City of Melbourne's Road Management Plan was first adopted in August 2004 and was amended in February 2010 to:
+From time to time, the City of Melbourne reviews its Road Management Plan to ensure it is clear, accurate and up to date, and amends it accordingly.
+The City of Melbourne's Road Management Plan was first adopted in August 2004 and was amended in February 2010 and again in July 2015 to:

 - broaden the range of assets managed under the provisions of the road management plan

-- to clarify the identification of categories of roads subject to inspection and
+- clarify the identification of categories of roads subject to inspection and

 - efficient and